ernstlab/CNEP/README.md

 ## Running CNEP

 Running CNEP involves seven steps.
+The first step is preparing the input files.
 The second set is generating a set of sampled positions for training.
 The third is creating training files for calling Liblinear.
 The fourth step is calling Liblinear on each training file.
 The fifth step is generating predictions for portions of each chromosome.
 The sixth step is combining predictions from different portions of the same chromosome and label set.
 The seventh step is to average predictions based on different label sets.

 ### Step 1: Prepare Input Files